blazium-engine/blazium-docs/tutorials/shaders/your_first_shader/your_first_2d_shader.rst

 Next, look down in the Inspector, under the CanvasItem section, click beside "Material" and select "New ShaderMaterial".
 This creates a new Material resource.
 Click on the sphere that appears.
-Godot currently doesn't know whether you are writing a CanvasItem Shader or a Spatial Shader and it previews the output of spatial shaders.
+Blazium currently doesn't know whether you are writing a CanvasItem Shader or a Spatial Shader and it previews the output of spatial shaders.
 So what you are seeing is the output of the default Spatial Shader.